What are the symptoms?

 Taking medication

-Chewing tablets before swallowing, opening capsules, crushing tablets and mixing medication with food are all indicators of difficulty in swallowing.5
+Chewing tablets before swallowing, opening capsules, crushing tablets and mixing medication with food may all be indicators of difficulty in swallowing.4

 References